-11 Reasons To Use Digital Signage For Corporate Communication
+11 Benefits Of Using Digital Signage For Corporate Communication

-Is corporate digital signage just expensive wallpaper or a total gamechanger?
+Is corporate digital signage just an expensive luxury or a total gamechanger?

-We outline the key benefits, some ways to use it for corporate communication, and how to build a robust business case for investing in it.
+We outline 11 key benefits of using digital signage for corporate communication, some ways to use it, and how to build a robust business case for investing in it.

 1. Increases capacity for communication (without cluttering inboxes)

-Due to the sheer volume of information that flows that a business, staff can feel overloaded if lots of internal communications messages are added to their already over-flowing email inboxes.
+Due to the sheer volume of information that flows around a business, staff can feel overloaded if lots of internal communications messages are added to their already over-flowing email inboxes.

 Digital signage can quickly deliver lots of information in a very convenient way.
 Staff view it when they want to and for as long as they like– usually when taking a break from one activity before starting another – e.g. on a coffee break.